Are you as big a dog lover as we are? Are you willing to welcome a dog to your family soon enough?

-Before getting a dog, you might be surfing through the internet for a number of breeds, big or small, that will suit your lifestyle and your family’s needs.
-If you are looking for an adorable and playful breed, a French Bulldog will surely be a great choice.
+Before getting a dog, you might be surfing the internet for a number of breeds, big or small, that will suit your lifestyle and your family’s needs.
+If you are looking for a charming and playful breed, a French Bulldog will surely be a great choice.
+But are French Bulldogs hypoallergenic?

-Hypoallergenic dogs are known to cause no allergic reactions to dog owners.
-If you have a sensitive system and are prone to allergy symptoms brought out by fur and dander, a French Bulldog might not be a good option for you.
+Hypoallergenic dogs are known to cause no allergic reactions in dog owners.
+Having a sensitive system that is prone to allergic reactions brought out by fur and dander, a Frenchie might not be a good option for you.

 What Do You Mean By Dander?

 Little bits of skin that shed out of animals is commonly known as dander.
 These are bits of skin protein that shed with the fur.
-Since French Bulldogs shed a lot of hair, the amount of dander produced is more.
+Since French Bulldogs shed lots of hair, the amount of dander produced is more.

 Precisely, all animals that have feathers or fur will have dander.
 The American Lung Association states that pet dander is so small in size that you cannot see it with your naked eye unless collected in big amounts!
 The dander protein is the allergen that triggers all your reactive symptoms.

 Dander is also found in a dog’s urine and feces.
-So every time they have to go for it, they come back with double the amount of dander.
-Hence, hygiene plays a major role in preventing reactions for people with allergies.
+So every time they go for it, they come back with double the amount of dander.
+Hence, hygiene plays a major role in preventing reactions.

-Even though French Bulldogs are non-hypoallergenic, some combinations of this breed with other hypoallergenic dog breeds can be adopted.
-This will help reduce your allergy symptoms to a great extent.
+Even though Frenchies are non-hypoallergenic, some combinations of this breed with other dog breeds that possess this trait can be adopted.
+This will help reduce your symptoms to a great extent.
+Some Frenchies can not have sex naturally, so you will need to use artificial insemination.

 - Samoyed: Samoyeds are medium-sized dogs that combine the whole essence of cute and naughty!
-They have a lot of fluff but are hypoallergenic in nature.
+They have a lot of fluff but do not shed a lot.
 They make great companions for every family, small or big, and are native to Siberia.

-- Poodle: A poodle and French Bulldog combination are quite common.
+- Poodle: A Poodle and a Frenchie combination are quite common.
 The former breed is small in size, looks like a cloud, and just loves being cuddled for hours!

 - Chinese Crested: Allergy sufferers can maintain their health with a Chinese Crested breed.
 These dogs don’t have any hair on them!
 They don’t even shed hair and enjoy taking walks and playing around.